Henkemannn/YuplanUnified/SECURITY.md

 * 429 responses include `Retry-After` for polite backoff.
 * Metrics: `rate_limit.hit` (`allow|block`) and `rate_limit.lookup` sources to monitor systemic pressure.
 * Adjust per-tenant limits under feature flags for burst containment.

+## RFC7807 Scope
+Problem Details (RFC7807) is now canonical across all endpoints (401/403/404/409/422/429/500). `WWW-Authenticate` is included for 401 when appropriate.
+See ADR-003 for the adoption decision.

 ## Data Handling (PII / Telemetry)
 | Aspect | Approach |